google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 There Will Always Be Those...?

-For they will soon discover that the "powers of the world" that they had invested in, and sought favor with, will cast them aside when they no longer have any use for their services and loyalties.
-And just like the world that they had decided to serve, their accomplishments and the temporal things that had made them who they were, will soon be forgotten, and have no type of longevity - of any sort.
+For they will soon discover that the "powers of the world" that they had invested in and sought favor with will cast them aside when they no longer have any use for their services and loyalties.
+And just like the world that they had decided to serve, their accomplishments and the temporal things that had made them who they were will soon be forgotten and have no type of longevity of any sort.

 Bible Study Online

-Piece By Piece?
+Piece By Piece

-And it's for these reasons that I'd also pointed out that with every blow that the Lord had struck Pharaoh's kingdom with; a piece of him, and what he believed to be "truth" would be forever tarnished, or destroyed in the eyes of the people, and to those generations who were to follow.
-Know that God wanted to make it clear that everything that made Pharaoh who he was, came by his hand, and not by the way of Pharaoh's pagan deities, not by the way of his intellect, philosophy and worldly ideology:
+And it's for these reasons that I'd also pointed out that with every blow that the Lord had struck Pharaoh's kingdom with, a piece of him, and what he believed to be "truth" would be forever tarnished, or destroyed in the eyes of the people, and to those generations who were to follow.
+Know that God wanted to make it clear that everything that made Pharaoh who he was came by his hand, and not by the way of Pharaoh's pagan deities, not by the way of his intellect, philosophy, and worldly ideology:

 "Now if I had stretched out My hand and struck you and your people with pestilence, then you would have been cut off from the earth.
 But indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth." - Exodus 9:15,16

-Notice how God reminds Pharaoh that He could have destroyed him and his people long ago, but He chose not to: "Now if I had stretched out My hand and struck you and your people with pestilence, then you would have been cut off from the earth."
+Notice how God reminds Pharaoh that He could have destroyed him and his people long ago.
+Still, He chose not to: "Now if I had stretched out My hand and struck you and your people with pestilence, then you would have been cut off from the earth."
 Be that as it may, the Lord goes on to tell Pharaoh the reason why he had been spared up to this point: "But indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth."
 Notice how God says "I have raised you up?"

 Bible Study Online

-Without God - They Went So Far?
+Without God - They Went Only So Far

-Keep in mind that I've been constantly pointing out as we make our journey throughout this part of the Sacred Record when it comes to the "Great Exodus" - that it was God all along, who had allowed Egypt to be in the powerful worldly position that they were now finding themselves in - before the "judgment process" had begun.
+Keep in mind that I've been constantly pointing out as we make our journey throughout this part of the Sacred Record when it comes to the "Great Exodus" that it was God all along, who had allowed Egypt to be in the powerful worldly position that they were now finding themselves in - before the "judgment process" had begun.

-As a matter of fact, the Egyptian kingdom would eventually become so weak as a nation, that there would come a time that they had lost the middle and lower parts of their kingdom to foreigners who would end up representing the infamous fifteenth (and perhaps the sixteenth as well) family dynasty, or dynasties - that was known as the Hyksos Kings.
+As a matter of fact, the Egyptian kingdom would eventually become so weak as a nation, that there would come a time that they had lost the middle and lower parts of their kingdom to foreigners who would end up representing the infamous fifteenth (and perhaps the sixteenth as well) family dynasty, or dynasties that was known as the Hyksos Kings.

 Bible Study Online